GotWoods/Setame/Readme.md

 - Host Based or Percentage Based Config.
 A certain percentage of clients can get a specific setting (this could be used for A/B testing)
 - Versioning (in progress)
 - Regenerate Token
-- Hide EnvironmentSet data when there are no values

 Users
 - All of it